Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio: Conclusion and Future Work

+In this paper, we implemented the IEEE 802.11X 4-way and CoAP 6-way handshake protocols and the IEEE 802.11a physical layer OFDM transmission protocol in software defined radio and embed the handshake protocols into the IEEE 802.11a protocol to simulate the 4-way and 6-way handshake modulation and communication.
+We have proposed the construction of {\kdf} and {\mic} algorithms and implemented three LWC schemes, namely {\ace}, {\spix} and {\wage} including {\kdf} and {\mic} on three different types of microcontrollers.
+The experimental results for two IoT authentication protocols namely IEEE 802.11X and CoAP and the data protection protocols are reported.
+Our results show that for authenticated encryption all three ciphers achieved the highest throughput on Cortex-M3.
+A comparison of our implementations of {\ace}, {\spix} and {\wage} with AES-128 on the 8-bit ATmega128 platform is done.

+In the current IEEE 802.11i (as well as amended one) protocol, the cipher suite has only AES and the data protection protocol has the CCMP and GCMP schemes.
+Our experimental results for the cryptographic functionalities and the radio communication phase in SDR provide the insight for the design choices for IoT devices connected through the WiFi to Internet.
+Our experimental setup will facilitate further experimental research on anti jamming, location service attacks, and entry point intrusion attacks.

-For cellular systems, since 5G \cite{5GPPP} will adopt 4G-LTE's authentication and key agreement (AKA) protocol.
-Once the full authentication is successful, it may execute multiple times of local authentication.
-In the local authentication, the AKA runs between a wireless device and the mobility management entity is a 2-round authentication protocol, since it is a sequence number based authentication (see \cite{Chen-Gong-book12}, Section 9.2).
-Our experiment set-up for LWC in microcontrollers and SDR can also be used to provide some performance evaluation of upcoming 5G security mechanisms.
-This will be discussed in our future work.
+In cellular systems, 5G will adopt 4G-LTE's authentication and key agreement (AKA) protocol.
+After a successful full authentication, it may execute multiple local authentications.
+In the local authentication, the AKA protocol running between a wireless device and the mobility management entity is a 2-round sequence number-based authentication protocol.
+As a future work, we extend our experiment setup for the SDR and the LWC schemes to provide performance evaluations of upcoming 5G security mechanisms and other new IoT protocols.